AresValley/Artemis-DB/static/432/description.md

 STANAG 4529 a modification of STANAG 4285 to deliver data and voice in 1240 Hz of bandwidth at rates of up to 1800 bps.
+STANAG 4529 is officially specified by the NATO (North Atlantic Treaty Organization) Military Agency for Standardization in "Characteristics of Single Tone Modulators / Demodulators for Maritime HF Radio Links with 1240 Hz Bandwidth".

+STANAG 4529 has data rates ranging from 75 to 1800 bit/s.
+Uses BPSK, QPSK, and 8PSK modulations, similar to that of STANAG 4285.
+The modulation speed (symbol rate) is always 1200 Bd.
+Through the use of different M-PSK modulation formats and FEC (Forward Error Correction) coding rates, serial binary user information (raw data) can be transmitted at different user data rates.